 Our Data Protection Officer (DPO) provides help and guidance to make sure we apply good practice standards to protecting personal information.
 Our DPO can be reached by email at firstname.lastname@example.org if you have any questions about how we use personal information.

 Please note our DPO represents the James Donaldson Group as a whole, and any enquiries about how personal data is used by any Group entity should be directed to the DPO.
+We do share personal data with other subsidiaries within the Group.

 What kinds of personal information we use